"Organized" is NOT Code For "Perfection"

 Tanget!
 Trying to greatly upgrade the look with my existing website.
-Ideas on the whole branding at https://tcdconstruction.co.uk?
-Actually a qualified London based interior designer if required in the whole OTH territory.
+Ideas on the whole branding at http://saintlouisinjuryattorneys.com?
+Actually an incredible St Louis based personal injury lawyer if required in the whole MISSOURI territory.
 Write a remark.
 Appreciated!

 Un-Perfect Confessions of an Organizer.

 We've all got a little chaos in our lives, including yours truly.
 Yep, and I have chosen to be a Professional Organizer.
 Why?
 Because I feel that having piles of less-than-useful things suck energy from my brain and spiritual well-being.
 So, several years ago, I decided to do something about it.
 I had stuff laying around, and boy was it a mess.
 Things I didn't need, things people gave me that never we're used, things I was hanging onto for people and things that just took up space!
 So what?
 So, for me, it was a drain.
 For some, it may not be.
 However, I couldn't take it anymore!
 I decided to do something for my own peace of mind.It took a good three years - yes, YEARS to get overall improvement.
 It took a daily struggle and determination to change small habits.
 Some of it was mind-numbing, and some of it was downright liberating!
 I was not born a neat freak (although I must confess that I have always been a "re-arranger").
 So I took small to steps to make changes, and so can you!